William Wilson (short story)

-"William Wilson" is a short story by American writer Edgar Allan Poe, first published in 1839, with a setting inspired by Poe's formative years on the outskirts of London.
+"William Wilson" is a short story by American writer Edgar Allan Poe, first published in 1839 in The Gift, with a setting inspired by Poe's formative years on the outskirts of London.
 The tale features a doppelgänger.
 It also appeared in the 1840 collection Tales of the Grotesque and Arabesque, and has been adapted several times.

 Plot summary

-The story follows a man of "a noble descent" who calls himself William Wilson because, although denouncing his profligate past, he does not accept full blame for his actions, saying that "man was never thus ... tempted before".
-After several paragraphs, the narration then segues into a description of Wilson's boyhood, which is spent in a school "in a misty-looking village of England".
+The story follows a man of "a noble descent" named William Wilson.
+Although denouncing his profligate past, he does not accept full blame for his actions and says that "man was never thus ... tempted before".
+The narration then segues into a description of Wilson's boyhood, spent in a school "in a misty-looking village of England".

-William meets another boy in his school who has the same name and roughly the same appearance, and who was even born on the same date (January 19, Poe's birthday).
-William's name (he asserts that his actual name is only similar to "William Wilson") embarrasses him because it sounds "plebeian" or common, and he is irked that he must hear the name twice as much on account of the other William.
+William meets another boy in school with the same name and roughly the same appearance, and is even born on the same date (January 19, Poe's birthday).
+William's name (he asserts that his actual name is only similar to "William Wilson") is embarrassing because it sounds "plebeian" or common, and it is irksome that he must hear the name twice as much on account of the other William.

-The boy also dresses like William, walks like him, but can only speak in a whisper.
-He begins to give advice to William of an unspecified nature, which he refuses to obey, resenting the boy's "arrogance".
-One night he steals into the other William's bedroom and recoils in horror at the boy's face—which now resembles his own.
+The boy also dresses and walks like William, but can only speak in a whisper.
+He begins to give advice to William of an unspecified nature, which is not obeyed, as William resents the boy's "arrogance".
+One night, stealing into the other William's bedroom, recoils in horror at the boy's face—which now resembles his.
 William then immediately leaves the academy and, in the same week, the other boy follows suit.

-William eventually attends Eton and University of Oxford, gradually becoming more debauched and performing what he terms "mischief".
-For example, he steals from a man by cheating at cards.
-The other William appears, his face covered, and whispers a few words sufficient to alert others to William's behavior, and then leaves with no others seeing his face.
-William is haunted by his double in subsequent years, who thwarts plans described by William as driven by ambition, anger and lust.
-In his latest caper, he attempts to seduce a married noblewoman at Carnival in Rome, but the other William stops him.
-The enraged protagonist drags his "unresisting" double—who wears identical clothes— into an antechamber, and, after a brief sword fight in which the double participates only reluctantly, stabs him fatally.
+William eventually attends Eton and the University of Oxford, gradually becoming more debauched and performing "mischief".
+For example, stealing from a man by cheating at cards.
+The other William appears with a covered face, and whispers a few words sufficient to alert others to William's behavior, and then leaves with no one seeing his face.
+William is haunted by the double in subsequent years, thwarting plans described by William as driven by ambition, anger and lust.
+In the latest caper, he attempts to seduce a married noblewoman at Carnival in Rome, but the other William stops him.
+The enraged protagonist drags the "unresisting" double—wearing identical clothes— into an antechamber, and, after a brief sword fight in which the double participates only reluctantly, stabs him fatally.

 After William does this, a large mirror suddenly seems to appear.
-Reflected at him, he sees "mine own image, but with features all pale and dabbled in blood": apparently the dead double, "but he spoke no longer in a whisper".
+Reflected, he sees "mine own image, but with features all pale and dabbled in blood": apparently the dead double, "but he spoke no longer in a whisper".
 The narrator feels as if he is pronouncing the words: "In me didst thou exist—and in my death, see ... how utterly thou hast murdered thyself."